 Successor to Sargeras as the Champion of the Pantheon.
 Charged with combating the Burning Legion and purging its demonic taint from the universe.
 Empowered the Keeper Tyr.

-- BFS: His Weapon of Choice.
+- BFS: His preferred weapon.
 Was originally stated to be Taeshalach, reforged from one half of Sargeras' blade Gorshalach, but Chronicle seems to omit this information and no mention is made of Sargeras' blade sundering.
 When he appears in Patch 7.3, his sword is a broken blade still called Taeshalach, and is several stories tall.

 - Brainwashed and Crazy: Forced to serve Sargeras in Patch 7.3.
 While the other Titans are being forced into it, Aggramar had already been turned.